Amazon's Black Friday 2018 deals start now!

 Questions about the Cheapskate blog?
 Find the answers on our FAQ page.
 Find more great buys on the CNET Deals page and follow the Cheapskate on Facebook and Twitter!

-Discuss: Black Friday 2018 Amazon deals: Sale starts now, Fire tablets tomorrow, Fire TV Sunday
+Discuss: Black Friday 2018 Amazon deals now available: Fire tablets, Blink cameras and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.